Online Physiotherapy – All You Need to Know!

 When you see a physiotherapist from Instinct Health, a key principle we always live by is providing education to you, the client, about the nature of your injury or impairment.
 We believe that by giving you knowledge into your own body, you will be better equipped with the tools to undergo a complete and successful rehabilitation from injury.
 After all, it is your body that we are discussing.
 As such, before any online consultation is complete, you will have a clear understanding of exactly what you have done, how it will get better and when that is likely to occur.

 So, wherever you are living or working from, your health should still remain a priority.
 Don’t let your health suffer if spending more time around the house.
-Book in your online physiotherapy consultation today and stay fit, healthy and happy!
+Book in your online physiotherapy or Pilates session today and stay fit, healthy and happy!

 What Does an Accredited Practising Dietitian Do?